usgs/geomag-algorithms/docs/deltaf.md

 - <a name="eq1"></a>Equation 1: ∆F = Fv - Fs

-...where Fs is the measured scalar total field, and  Fv is the estimated total field obtained by adding vector components in quadrature (see figure for vector component definitions):
+...where Fs is the measured scalar total field, and  Fv is the estimated total field obtained by adding vector components in quadrature:

 - <a name="eq2"></a>Equation 2: Fv = X<sup>2</sup> + Y<sup>2</sup> + Z<sup>2</sup> = H<sup>2</sup> + Z<sup>2</sup> = h<sup>2</sup> + e<sup>2</sup> + Z<sup>2</sup>

 Of course, if data are only available in hdZ (where d=(D-D0)) coordinates, as is common with USGS preliminary data, they should be converted into a Cartesian system used in (2).
-See the [XYZ Algorithm](XYZ.md) for a discussion on the cartesian coordinate system used.
+See the [XYZ Algorithm](XYZ.md) for a discussion on the cartesian coordinate system(s) used.

 ## Practical Considerations